 The Mechanical Engineering Department offers three majors.
-Students can earn an ABET-accredited Bachelor of Science in Mechanical Engineering (BSME) degree majoring in (click on the link for more information about each major):
+Students can earn an ABET-accredited Bachelor of Science in Mechanical Engineering (BSME) degree majoring in Mechanical Engineering, Robotics & Mechatronics, or Automotive Engineering (click on the links above for more information about each major).

 The requirements for graduation for each major are summarized in formal checksheets that are maintained by the Registrar.
 Our latest approved checksheets are located on the Registrar’s website.
 Note that prerequisite and course offering information on checksheets is for reference only and is subject to change.

 The ME department makes unofficial degree path sheets to summarize the requirements contained in the formal checksheets in a flow chart.
 The degree path sheets summarize prerequisite and corequisite requirements, which may change without notice.
 These are available for each major and are only for reference only to aid you in planning your courses.

 Please consult your ME advisor if you choose to deviate from the semester-by-semester plans outlined in the graduation checksheets and degree path sheets.
 Dropping the wrong course can cause a 1 year delay in graduation, as senior courses are only offered once per year.
 Some courses must be completed before a set number of attempted required credits to avoid academic probation and should be considered a priority.
 Your undegraduate advisor is there to help you if you need to make modifications to the suggested course plans